NYU Tisch School of the Arts Affiliation

 Stonestreet Studios is proud to be one of the independent drama conservatories of New York University's Tisch School of the Arts, a relationship that started in 1991 when Stonestreet was founded.

 Stonestreet Studios is a film acting school and conservatory, as well as a multi-service educational, entertainment, and Internet institution.
-We are a fully operative studio facility comprised of several enterprises, including the Stonestreet Screen Acting Workshop, an acting training program that is one of the affiliated advanced drama conservatories of the New York University Tisch School of the Arts (TSOA) Drama Department.
+We are a fully operative studio facility comprised of several enterprises, including the Stonestreet Screen Acting Conservatory, an acting training program that, as mentioned above, is one of the affiliated advanced drama conservatories of the New York University Tisch School of the Arts Drama Department.

-The Stonestreet Screen Acting Workshop was founded by Alyssa Rallo Bennett in 1990 for drama students to have a professional environment in which to continue and broaden their training, adapt their theater skills to embrace the art of film acting and directing, and experience the film and television mediums, from the audition phase through to production.
+The Stonestreet Screen Acting Conservatory was founded by Alyssa Rallo Bennett and Gary O. Bennett in 1991 for drama students to have a professional environment in which to continue and broaden their training, adapt their theater skills to embrace the art of film acting and directing, and experience the film and television mediums, from the audition phase through to production.
 The Workshop is conducted at Stonestreet’s state-of-the-art film and television studio in the Flatiron District of midtown Manhattan, where many industry representatives develop and produce films, pilots, television shows, and commercials.